NGOCDO2425/NGOCDO2425/README.md

 # Hello, I am Ngoc Do
--Full-Time IQA Technician Level III with excellent CMM programming skills -Information Systems and Data Analysis Student -Currently studying data science at San Jose City College, focusing on data analysis and machine learning -Transferring to the Information Systems and Data Analysis program at San Jose State University in 2025
+-Full-time senior IQA Technician Level III with excellent CMM programming skills -Information System and Data Analysis Student -Currently studying data science at San Jose City College, focusing on data analysis and machine learning -Transferring to the Information Systems and Data Analysis program at San Jose State University in 2025